 Residential boilers are growing in popularity and may be the system of choice for your family.
 According to Lifestyle Comfort Solutions, they are "no longer the monster in the basement with clanking radiators in each room, today’s residential boiler is compact, and comes in a variety of efficiency ratings, at least 80% AFUE mandated by law."

-If you have an older boiler in your home you should consider installing a modern boiler system.
-Modern boilers are smaller and, far more efficient than older models.
+If you have an older boiler in your home, you should consider installing a modern boiler system.
+Modern boilers are smaller and far more efficient than older models.

 Shopping for a new boiler system can be confusing because you'll be confronted with all sorts of terms that you might never have heard before.
-If you are in the midst of shopping, there is a list of some of the popular boiler terms that can be found in the ebook below.